 The primary goal of this class is to further develop students' understanding of the research process specifically related to research related to their professions.
-Included will be an understanding of program evaluation and the use of research findings for program improvement.
-Also included will be evidence based practice and utilizing research to improve practice.
+Included will be an understanding of program evaluation, evidence based practice, and the use of research findings for program/practice improvement.
 An additional goal is to have students critically analyze published research and/or be able to conduct independent research.